Facebook Pixel Average 529 Plan Balance: How Do You Compare? - Saving For College

 Knowing the average 529 plan balance can be helpful, but a better comparison is to look at average savings by age.
 For example, if your child is heading to college soon, your 529 plan account balance should be much higher than a parent with a child in preschool.

-Sallie Mae’s How America Saves for College 2018 reported average amount parents had saved for college by the age of their oldest child.
-Not surprising, parents with older children had more in savings.
+Sallie Mae’s How America Saves for College 2018, their most recent publication for these statistics, reported the average amount American parents had saved for college by the age of their oldest child.
+Not surprisingly, parents with older children had more in savings.

 Age 0 – 6